davekirkwood/codility/README.md

-# codility
+# Codility Lesson solutions

-Solutions to Codility lessons
+These are my solutions to the Codility lessons.